dstackai/dstack/docs/docs/reference/dstack.yml/task.md

 </div>

 ??? info "nvcc"
-    Note that the default Docker image doesn't bundle `nvcc`, which is required for building custom CUDA kernels.
+    By default, the base Docker image doesn’t include `nvcc`, which is required for building custom CUDA kernels.
-    To install it, use `conda install cuda`.
+    If you need `nvcc`, set the corresponding property to true.

     ```yaml